Company

 Objective

-To gauge whether the improvements we were making had a positive impact on experience metrics, we ran a second test to compare the user experience of the current Win 10 experience to the updated Win 10 designs
+To gauge whether the improvements we were making had a positive impact on experience metrics, we ran a second test to compare the user experience of the current Win 10 experience to the updated Win 10 designs.

 I wrote the test, created the stimuli (two prototypes), and analyzed the qualitative and quantitative data.